Same-sex parenting: Representation in media

+In 2022, following the arrest of William and Zachary Zulock in Walton County, Georgia, United States, right-wing political commentators, including Laura Ingraham, Charlie Kirk, and Matt Walsh, took the case to unfoundedly link same-sex adoption to the Zulocks's crimes.
+Ingraham interviewed Mia Cathell, who wrote an extensive multipart report about the case for the right-wing website Townhall, with Cathell saying that the problem that the story show(ed) was that "a same-sex couple was able to receive services" from an adoption agency.
+A similar statement was made by Argentine President Javier Milei at the 2025 World Economic Forum in Davos, who took the Zulocks as an example to attack gay men and the LGBTQ+ community, sparking condemnation from Argentine media.

 Misrepresentation by opponents

 In a 2006 statement, the Canadian Psychological Association released an updated statement on their 2003 and 2005 conclusions, saying, "The CPA recognizes and appreciates that persons and institutions are entitled to their opinions and positions on this issue.
 However, CPA is concerned that some persons and institutions are misinterpreting the findings of psychological research to support their positions when their positions are more accurately based on other systems of belief or values."
 Several professional organizations have noted that studies which opponents of LGBT parenting claim as evidence that same-sex couples are unfit parents do not in fact address same-sex parenting, however, and therefore do not permit any conclusions to be drawn about the effects of the sexes or sexual orientations of parents.
 Rather, these studies, which only sampled heterosexual parents, found that it was better for children to be raised by two parents instead of one, and/or that the divorce or death of a parent had a negative effect on children.
 In Perry v.
-Brown, in which Judge Vaughn Walker found that the available studies on stepchildren, which opponents of same-sex marriage cited to support their position that it is best for a child to be raised by its biological mother and father, do not isolate "the genetic relationship between a parent and a child as a variable to be tested" and only compare "children raised by married, biological parents with children raised by single parents, unmarried mothers, step families and cohabiting parents," and thus "compare various family structures and do not emphasize biology."
+Brown, Judge Vaughn Walker found that the available studies on stepchildren, which opponents of same-sex marriage cited to support their position that it is best for a child to be raised by its biological mother and father, do not isolate "the genetic relationship between a parent and a child as a variable to be tested" and only compare "children raised by married, biological parents with children raised by single parents, unmarried mothers, step families and cohabiting parents", and thus "compare various family structures and do not emphasize biology".
 Perry also cited studies showing that "adopted children or children conceived using sperm or egg donors are just as likely to be well-adjusted as children raised by their biological parents."

 Gregory M. Herek noted in 2006 that "empirical research can't reconcile disputes about core values, but it is very good at addressing questions of fact.
 Policy debates will be impoverished if this important source of knowledge is simply dismissed as a 'he said, she said' squabble."